mspoorendonk/TurmericAssist/README.md

 ## Contributions
 Contributions are welcome!
 Feel free to open an issue or submit a pull request on the [GitHub repository](https://github.com/kitradrago/turmeric).

+## Attributions

+Thanks to the following inspirations:

+Derek Darius ( https://community.home-assistant.io/u/dariusk/ ) - RESTful sensor pull that I first found.
+My frustration at trying to find a nice way to format the output in this pushed me over to figuring out how to do it in an integration way to make things easier.
+@mattdsteele ( https://gist.github.com/mattdsteele/7386ec363badfdeaad05a418b9a1f30a ) which helped me figure out the groceries API link and some other things.

 ---

 ## License